 As the entry rules change frequently, the travellers should always check visa requirements of the country of their destination prior to the trip.

-Also, a valid UK residence permit confirming their refugee status in the UK must be taken for the overseas trips together with the Refugee Travel Document.
+Also, a valid UK residence permit confirming your refugee status in the UK must be taken for the overseas trips together with the Refugee Travel Document.
 Some countries also require confirmation of the reservation of the return tickets and proof of the purpose of the trip to allow a visa free entry.

 The following countries require visas for the visitors with the Refugee Travel Document (blue) issued under the 1951 UN Convention: